-There are over 1300 ETFs right now, with another 900 in registration.
+There are over 1600 ETFs right now, with more in registration.
 This explosion of alternatives is great for driving down fees and giving investors choices.
 However once we figure out what we want to buy, we often discover the fund we chose is lightly traded—perhaps only hundreds of shares are traded on any given day.

 With a lightly traded fund the bid/ask spread is usually significantly wider than the one cent spreads we see with the big ETF funds and stocks.
-The thumbnail below (click to enlarge) is from Fidelity Active Pro’s order book of Barclays’ VQT.
-The fund has almost $200 million in assets under management—but its order book is still ugly.
+The thumbnail below (click to enlarge) is from Fidelity Active Pro’s order book of Barclays’ VQT in early 2012.
+At that point it had almost $200 million in assets under management—but its Level 2 order book was still ugly.

 The best quoted bid/ask spread is $0.08—not great but only a 0.06% hit on the overall value of the trade.
 However, those quotes are only for 100 shares.
 For 200 shares the spread widens to $0.44, and for 1000 shares the visible book widens to 125/129.54—a chilling $4.54 spread.

 If someone was careless enough to enter a market order to sell 1000 shares the likely result would an average price of 126.86—1.5% lower than the best bid price.
-Perhaps a market maker would step in to prevent this sort of carnage, but there are no guarantees.
+It’s possible that a market maker would step in to prevent this sort of carnage but I doubt it.

 Which brings us to rule #1: Always use limit orders unless the security you are trading has narrow spreads and deep liquidity.